Dobarsko: Culture

 The Church of Theodore Tyro and Theodore Stratelates, a small three-naved stone basilica half dug into the ground, was constructed no later than 1614 (with some sources claiming as early as 1122) and painted in 1672.
-The church donors, Bogdan, Hasiya and his son, as well as the builders Spas, Stanko and Smilen, are depicted in a donors' fresco left of the door.
+The church donors, Hasiya Bogdanov and his son, as well as the builders Spas, Stanko and Smilen, are depicted in a donors' fresco left of the door.
 The church is noted for its abundance of original frescoes and icons, some of which are interpreted as portraying Jesus in a rocket.
 The holy spring in the church yard is said to be curative and indeed the one that cured Samuil's soldiers that founded the village, as depicted in one fresco.
 A small swastika and a cross on the eastern wall are the only items in the exterior that show that the small stone building is a religious temple.
 The frescoes were cleaned up and partially restored in 1974–1978, and the church is a national monument of culture, as well as one of the 100 national tourist attractions.

 The other church, the Church of the Purification of the Virgin, is a richly decorated Bulgarian National Revival work on the opposite side of the road dating to 1860.
 Other chapels and consecrated grounds around Dobarsko include the Goatherd's Church, the Dug Church, St Elijah, St Spas, St Athanasius, the Holy Trinity, the Holy Theotokos, St Demetrius and St George.

 According to several travellers' accounts, Dobarsko was the centre of a famous beggars' school of blind singers that spread all over the country and existed until 1939.
 The beggars also invented a cant for their own use by uniting Bulgarian, Greek, Vlach and Roma vocabulary, and performed heroic epic songs.